“My focus is to forget the pain of life. Forget the pain, mock the pain, reduce it. And laugh.”

 Melatonin – Insomnia Related to Benzodiazepine Withdrawal

 Growing concerns regarding the chronic use of benzodiazepines, especially when used with opioids, has led to broad recommendations for discontinuing their use.
-The consensus guidelines for benzodiazepine therapy recommends prescriptions for only short-term therapy of insomnia, limited use for periods not exceeding 2 weeks, and intermittent courses only.
+The consensus guidelines for benzodiazepine therapy recommends prescriptions for only short-term therapy of insomnia, limiting use for periods not exceeding 2 weeks, and intermittent courses only.
 However, development of physical and/or psychological dependencies and rebound insomnia often interfere with attempts at discontinuation chronic benzodiazepine use.

-In a case report of a 43 y/o woman on benzodiazepines for sleep for 11 years, treatment with 1 mg of controlled release melatonin enabled the patient to completely cease any benzodiazepine use within two days, with an improvement in sleep quality and no side effects.
+In a case report of a 43 y/o woman using benzodiazepines for sleep for 11 years, treatment with 1 mg of controlled release melatonin enabled the patient to completely cease any benzodiazepine use within two days, with an improvement in sleep quality and no side effects (???) .
 A 12 week study evaluated the use of a 2 mg dose of controlled release melatonin in a group of patients who were encouraged to taper off benzodiazepines by 50% in the first 2 weeks, 75% over the next 2 weeks and discontinue completely by the end of week 6.
 Melatonin therapy was continued for another 6 weeks and by the end of the 12 week period, 24 of the 34 subjects were able to discontinue their benzodiazepines.
 In a 6 month follow-up, 19 of the 24 subjects reported good quality sleep and no return to the use of benzodiazepines.

 The facilitation of benzodiazepine therapy discontinuation by melatonin was achieved with each of the different benzodiazepines, including those with a short half-life (alprazolam-Xanax) and long half-life (diazepam-Valium, clonazepam-Klonopin).
 The dose of benzodiazepine also did not seem to impact the success or failure of melatonin treatment.